RoundQube/marketmove/README.md

    dataset in CSV.
 There is no need to alter the data you download, just feed it into the script.
 Or you can download the SPX dataset I have uploaded to this repository to run it for yourself the first time.
+   Your Symbol -- enter the symbol i.e. -s SPY instead of having to download the CSV from Yahoo

 ## Usage

 The script requires you to add three (3) parameters:

-1. input file - your yahoo finance downloaded data
+1. input file - your yahoo finance downloaded data OR input symbol
 2. days - The ranges of trading days to factor into the 'move'
 3. percentage OR points - The percentage or points in your requirement

 ## Examples

-If you wanted to know how many times SPX breached 1% move (up or down) over a 3 trading session over the dataset, then you run it as:
+If you wanted to know how many times SPY breached 1% move (up or down) over a 3 trading session over the dataset, then you run it as:

-  `./market_move.py -i spx_042012-042017.csv -d 3 -p 1`
+  `./market_move.py -i spy_042012-042017.csv -d 3 -p 1`
+  `./market_move_network.py -s SPY -d 3 -p 1`

 The script will traverse each trading day in your dataset and shift by 3 days then compare the closing prices of that range, if it breaches your percentage